 PPC is often viewed as the fastest marketing channel for increasing sales and profit.
 With paid ads, you can generate traffic from day one, increasing visibility and brand awareness from the first campaign.
 But it takes months of careful planning, campaign management and optimisation to build a truly profitable PPC strategy.

-Let me show you how we’ve optimised an AdWords account over an 8 month period.
-I can’t share the name of the client, but this demonstrates nicely how experiments and refinements in the early stages can lead to impressive gains.
+Let me show you how we’ve optimised one Google Ads account over an 8-month period to create a long-term, profitable advertising strategy for our client.
+I can’t share the name of the customer, but this case study demonstrates how experiments and refinements during the early stages of campaign management lead to higher returns.

 Optimisation of a PPC account is impossible if you have no data to lead you.
 As we were working on a site with hundreds of products our first priority was to start sending relevant traffic to the product pages to gather information on search volumes and potential for expansion.

 With this is mind, our primary goal was to increase visibility.

 At this stage of the process we have yet to receive an indication of which products sell the best and which areas will produce the highest return on investment.
 As a result of this, the campaigns produced a loss.